cgoliver/cgoliver.github.io/_posts/2017-09-07-comprehensive.md

+---
+layout: post
-## Notes from the Underground: Studying for my comprehensive exam
+title: "Notes from the Underground: Studying for my comprehensive exam"
+date: 2017-09-07
+---

 As part of the CS PhD program, students have to pass an oral exam after their first year.
-The exam is based on a literature review written (LINK) by the student on a field in Computer Science.
+The exam is based on a literature review written by the student on a field in Computer Science.
 Since it is related to my research, I chose to write about RNA structure prediction and classification.
 In order to prepare for the oral exam, I'm taking notes on all the papers I reviewed and figures I could post them in case anyone else was interested.

 I will cover techniques for RNA 2D then 3D structure modelling, prediction, and classification.
 The format is like a cheat sheet as I want to retain the key pieces of information.
-For a more 'review' style treatment have a look at the literature review.
-(LINK)
+For a more 'review' style treatment have a look at my literature [review]({{site.url}}/assets/review_cgo.pdf).

 When relevant I will outline the following information for each technique: